What are you looking for?

 • Side-by-side content?
 Use the Columns block.

 • A photo and text?
-Use a Grid Block
+Use a Grid block

 If you're not sure which block to use, try searching for what you're trying to do.
 The block names are straightforward, and hovering over any block in the inserter shows a short description and preview.